przedmiot/phpstorm-rsync-sh/README.md

 # phpstorm-rsync-sh
-How to deploy files using rsync instead of ftp in Intellij IDEs?
+How to deploy files using rsync instead of ftp in JetBrains IDEs?

+Procedure described below will let you deploy local files to a remote server using rsync.
+It assumes that a remote dir **is a subdir of your home dir and its name equals the project name**.
+E.g.:
+Project name: `my-new-virus`
+Remote dir: `~/my-new-virus`

 1. Windows
     1. Clone this repository to a chosen local location.